emproof-com/nyxstone/README.md

 - Assembles and Disassembles for all Architectures supported by LLVM 15 (x86, arm, aarch64, avr, amdgpu, risc-v, etc.) [^1].
 - Allows specifying inline and external labels/relocations.
-- Assemble or Disassemble to Instruction information holding the instructions address, bytecode, and assembly.
+- Assemble or Disassemble to instruction information which holds the instructions address, bytecode, and assembly.
 - Specify the number of instructions to disassemble from given bytecode.
+- Configure additional hardware features via extension mnemonics.

-[^1]: Note that Nyxstone was mainly developed and tested for x86_64 and ARM thumb.
-While we are fairly certain to generate correct assembly as well as errors for these architectures, other architectures only work as good as LLVMs backends.
+[^1]: Nyxstone was mainly developed and tested for x86_64 and ARM thumb.
+While we are fairly certain to generate correct assembly as well as errors for these architectures, other architectures only work as good as their respective LLVM backends.

 ## Using Nyxstone